Joe-Spencer/fusion-kcl-export/README.md

 ## Supported Elements

+### Parameters
+- **Dimensional Parameters**: Top Level Parametric data is exported, however relationships are not currently retained

 ### Sketches
 - **Lines**: Converted to KCL `line()` functions with absolute endpoints
 - **Circles**: Exported as `circle()` with center and diameter